davidcutting/string/notes.md

  - Execute task graph

 Task resources, namely TaskBuffer and TaskImage are assigned a bindless index on creation, which is valid for it's entire lifetime.

-Additionally, I have the concept of a window and a platform.
-The window is a WSI abstraction that handles keyboard, mouse, and window events.
-The window is ultimately part of the platform and is meant to be an abstraction point to allow for support of both Windows and Linux common OS functionalities.

 ## Allocator